jameskyle100/pcap-analysis-tool/README.md

-# SOC PCAP Analysis Tool
+# PCAP Analysis Tool

-A SOC-focused PCAP triage dashboard designed to help security analysts quickly analyze packet capture files without spending hours manually reviewing traffic in Wireshark.
+Investigation-ready PCAP analysis for faster SOC triage and deeper network insight.

 The tool automatically analyzes `.pcap` and `.pcapng` files and produces investigation-ready insights including network behavior, suspicious activity indicators, and a formal analysis summary report.

-This tool is intended for **SOC analysts, incident responders, and threat hunters** who need rapid visibility into captured network traffic.
+This tool is intended for SOC analysts, incident responders, and threat hunters** who need rapid visibility into captured network traffic.

 ---